sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

 Installation
 --------------------------------------------------------------------------------

-Openstructure does not come by default with
+OpenStructure does not come by default with
 `OpenMM <http://openmm.org>`_ support.
-You have to install it by yourself as an additional dependency and recompile OpenStructure to dive into the amazing world of GPU accelerated molecular mechanics.
+You have to install it as an additional dependency and recompile OpenStructure to dive into the amazing world of GPU accelerated molecular mechanics.
 Once installed, you have to pass cmake additional flags to allow compilation with OpenMM support. e.g.: